SlimeVR/SlimeVR-Docs-Site/defines_guide.md

   #define PIN_IMU_SCL D2
 ```

 If you are using BNO you need to define INT pin:

 ```
   #define PIN_IMU_INT D1
 ```

-if you are using second BNO you need to define INT pin for second BNO, it must be other pin
+If you are using the second BNO you need to define INT pin for the second BNO, it must be another pin:

 ```
 #define PIN_IMU_INT_2 D7
 ```

-You need to change only  section between #elif symbols with selected board, if you using VSCode selected board section will light up, while other ones will be greyed out.
+You need to change only the section between `#elif` symbols with the selected board, if you are using VSCode, selected board section will light up, while other ones will be greyed out.

-Battery level pin guide in WIP
+_Battery level pin guide WIP._

-#### This is all you need to configure firmware for your MCU and IMU configuration
+## Done!

-If you have problems and need help, you can go to official  [SlimeVR Discord Server](https://discord.gg/TEWhH5MaeK) and ask help in #diy channel.
+**This is all you need to configure firmware for your MCU and IMU configuration!**

-This guide is still WIP
+If you have problems and need help, you can go to the official  [SlimeVR Discord Server](https://discord.gg/TEWhH5MaeK) and ask help in the #diy channel.

-Made by adigyran#1121 with help from Musicman247#1341 :)
+_Made by adigyran#1121 with help from Musicman247#1341_